rickymao/tokto/README.md

 Here's a [quick demo]() on using tokto and an overview of the features.

+However, feel free to jump right in, and try it out with the included a PDF file from a cool class I took.

 ## Stretch Goals

 Before I explain the choices I made, I want to list the stretch goals that influenced my decisions: